VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 MissChanger Assembly Manual: [MissChanger_Assembly_Manual.pdf](./MissChanger_Assembly_Manual.pdf)

+For the Voron 2.4 300mm, or smaller, you will also need: [Inverted z-chain](https://www.printables.com/model/445298-inverted-z-chain-for-voron).
+To clear the space in front of the back gantry extrusion for the umbilicals.

 ### 2.2.
 Optional

 These following attachments are extras that will expand the capability of tool-changer system.
 Nevertheless, they were developed by others and does not share the same design language as MissChanger (i.e. difference print parameters).

-* Nevermore Stealth Max (with MissChanger channel switcher user mod) - instruction is TBD
+* Nevermore Stealth Max (with MissChanger channel switcher user mod)
 * DC Barrel Panel Mount - for cable management of the Nevermore Stealth Max

 ## 3. Software